Racoten/reu-project/SQL Database Schema.md

     ('Email'),
     ('BrowserSecurity');

-INSERT INTO `EmailQuestions` (`QuestionText`) VALUES
+INSERT INTO `EmailQuestions` (`QuestionText`, `Weight`) VALUES
-    ('Are there any links in the email body?'),
-    ('Is this spam - are you expecting an email from this source?');
+    ('Are there any links in the email body?', 5), ('Is this spam - are you expecting an email from this source?', 6);

-INSERT INTO `BrowserSecurityQuestions` (`QuestionText`) VALUES
+INSERT INTO `BrowserSecurityQuestions` (`QuestionText`, `Weight`) VALUES
-    ('Are you being redirected to another page?'), ('Is the user currently on an open wifi network?');
+    ('Are you being redirected to another page?', 8), ('Is the user currently on an open wifi network?', 8);q

-INSERT INTO `EmailQuestionsTargeted1` (`QuestionText`) VALUES
+INSERT INTO `EmailQuestionsTargeted1` (`QuestionText`, `Weight`) VALUES
-    ('Does the sender email belong to a public webmail server (gmail, yahoo, hotmail)?'), ('Does the URL use https?'),
+    ('Does the sender email belong to a public webmail server (gmail, yahoo, hotmail)?', 8), ('Does the URL use https?', 5),
-    ('Top level domain - is it a familiar extension (.com, .edu, .net, .mil), foreign/uncommon TLDs could be red flag'), ('Second level domain - is it of a known company/org., is it misspelled?'), ('If Path - What type of file does it appear to open - pdf or image more benign, scripts could be malicious (.php, .js, etc.)'), ('Query strings - do any of these parameters have a username, password, or other piece of account information in them (sign query params will be used to transfer data to redirect link)');
+    ('Top level domain - is it a familiar extension (.com, .edu, .net, .mil), foreign/uncommon TLDs could be red flag', 7), ('Second level domain - is it of a known company/org., is it misspelled?', 9), ('If Path - What type of file does it appear to open - pdf or image more benign, scripts could be malicious (.php, .js, etc.)', 10), ('Query strings - do any of these parameters have a username, password, or other piece of account information in them (sign query params will be used to transfer data to redirect link)', 10);

-INSERT INTO `EmailQuestionsTargeted2` (`QuestionText`) VALUES
+INSERT INTO `EmailQuestionsTargeted2` (`QuestionText`, `Weight`) VALUES
-    ('Does the email convey a sense of urgency?'), ('Is the email asking to give up sensitive information (financial, SSN, medical records, etc.)? (look at links to company site/login portal)'), ('Does the email convey a sense of urgency in its message?'), ('Does this organization/company normally send messages like this by email?');
+    ('Does the email convey a sense of urgency?', 8), ('Is the email asking to give up sensitive information (financial, SSN, medical records, etc.)? (look at links to company site/login portal)', 10), ('Does the email convey a sense of urgency in its message?', 8), ('Does this organization/company normally send messages like this by email?', 7);

-INSERT INTO `BrowserSecurityQuestionsTargeted1` (`QuestionText`) VALUES
+INSERT INTO `BrowserSecurityQuestionsTargeted1` (`QuestionText`, `Weight`) VALUES
-    ('Is the site asking for any permissions?'),
-    ('Is the site using https?'),
+    ('Is the site asking for any permissions?', 7), ('Is the site using https?', 5),
-    ('Does the site have a valid certificate?'), ('Does the site use secure cookies?'),
+    ('Does the site have a valid certificate?', 8), ('Does the site use secure cookies?', 8),
-    ('Does the site have a visible and clear privacy policy?'), ('Does the site have third party tracking scripts?');
+    ('Does the site have a visible and clear privacy policy?', 6), ('Does the site have third party tracking scripts?', 9);

-INSERT INTO `BrowserSecurityQuestionsTargeted2` (`QuestionText`) VALUES
+INSERT INTO `BrowserSecurityQuestionsTargeted2` (`QuestionText`, `Weight`) VALUES
-    ('Does the site have an SSL certificate?'),
-    ('If the site is masquerading as a common service (Amazon, Facebook, etc.), do you notice anything different about the site’s appearance?'), ('Are there advertisements that redirect to unfamiliar sites?'), ('Is the site requesting certain permissions (location, camera, microphone, etc.)?');
+    ('Does the site have an SSL certificate?', 8), ('If the site is masquerading as a common service (Amazon, Facebook, etc.), do you notice anything different about the site’s appearance?', 10), ('Are there advertisements that redirect to unfamiliar sites?', 8), ('Is the site requesting certain permissions (location, camera, microphone, etc.)?', 8);

 INSERT INTO `EmailRecommendations` (`GeneralQuestionID`, `RecommendationText`) VALUES
     (1, 'Be cautious of links in unsolicited emails, especially if they are asking for sensitive information.
 Consider contacting the sender directly through another method.'),